vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 5. Use the new db_upgrader file in the `bin` directory to upgrade the format of old data.

-  !!! caution
+  !!! danger
-        This step backs up the Storage data.
-But to prevent backup failures and data loss, before executing this step, make sure that you have followed the **Preparations before the upgrade** section and backed up the Meta data and Storage data.
+        This step DOES NOT back up the Storage data.
+To avoid data loss, before executing this step, make sure that you have followed the **Preparations before the upgrade** section and backed up the Meta data and Storage data.

   Command syntax: